Access to abortion pill in limbo after competing rulings

 “This has never happened before in history — it’s a huge deal,” said Greer Donley, a professor specializing in reproductive health care at the University of Pittsburgh Law School.
 “You have a federal judge who has zero scientific background second guessing every scientific decision that the FDA made.”

-Still, because of the contradictory nature of the rulings, Greer and other experts said there would be little immediate impact.
+Still, because of the contradictory nature of the rulings, Donley and other experts said there would be little immediate impact.

-“In the short term, nothing’s going to change,” Greer said.
+“In the short term, nothing’s going to change,” Donley said.
 “This is the time to be preparing for the fact that in a week, potentially, mifepristone becomes an unapproved drug in this country.”

 Perrone and Whitehurst reported from Washington.
-Associated Press reporter Gene Johnson contributed to this report from Seattle.
+Associated Press reporter Gene Johnson in Seattle contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.